SEALABQualityGroup/panda-aemilia/README.md

+# Out-of-Date
+We are working on a new version, please stay tuned.

 # panda-aemilia

 The problem of interpreting the results of performance analysis is quite critical in the software performance domain: mean values, variances, and probability distributions are hard to interpret for providing feedback to software architects.
 Support to the interpretation of such results that helps to fill the gap between numbers and architectural alternatives is still lacking.